rtylerlucas/awildtylerappeared/content/posts/february-in-review-2020.md

 - Design a T Shirt ✅
 - Bi-Weekly Financial Review ❌
   - This was missed.
 This will happen by necessity when we do our taxes this month.
 I will say we've been much more budget-friendly since moving into our new apartment (Dropping $1000 in rent every month was a godsend).
+- Digital Wellbeing ☀️
+  - The latest phone update came with a couple of really handy features.
+One of them makes it easy to set daily timers for Apps, and forces you off them when those timers expire.
+I've set timers for IG & FB of 15 minutes each, and it's been fantastic.
+My phone has some embarassing metrics of days prior to the timers where I spent over an hour on just one of those applications.

 ### Thoughts